whICH foods CONTAIN SALICYLATES?

 MSG (621) is glutamate that has sodium attached.
 MSG can exist naturally in foods or added to enhance flavour.

-Probably in response to the poor marketing profile of MSG, MSG has been removed from many foods, for example rice crackers, but natural MSG sources such as soy sauce powder are used instead as well as closely related glutamates that can cause the same reactions as MSG in sensitive people, and indeed can be more potent.
+Probably in response to the poor marketing profile of MSG, MSG has been removed from many foods, for example rice crackers, but natural MSG sources such as soy sauce powder are used instead as well as closely related glutamates that can cause the same reactions as MSG in sensitive people.

 whICH foods CONTAIN ADDITIVES?